jtolentino1/jtolentino1/README.md

 ## Background 🌎

-I'm currently a student at the University of Calgary pursuing a B.S in Computer Science!
-To find out more about me, feel free to check out my [LinkedIn](https://www.linkedin.com/in/jtolentino2/) and connect with me!
+I'm currently a student at the University of Calgary pursuing a B.S in Computer Science.
+Additionaly, I've put my work experience below.

 ### Work Experience

 - Cisco | Software Engineer Intern | May 2023 - Present

+To find out more about me, feel free to check out my [LinkedIn](https://www.linkedin.com/in/jtolentino2/) and connect with me!

 ## Frequently Used Languages 📊
 This chart shows the top 8 languages that I have frequently used for my projects (tracks in real time!)